Yang-Baxter and reflection maps from vector solitons with a boundary: Reflection maps

 then ${\cal R}_{ij}$ is called a Yang-Baxter map.
 In particular, for $N = 2$, ${\cal R}_{12} \equiv {\cal R}$.
 Let $P$ be the permutation map defined by $P (x, y) = (y, x)$ and defined $ {\cal R}_{21} = P {\cal R}_{12}P$.
 If, ${\cal R}$ satisfies

 then ${\cal R}$ is called a reversible Yang-Baxter map.

 It is useful to introduce the so-called parametric Yang-Baxter map ${\cal R}_{12}(k_1,k_2)$ which is an important special case obtained by considering $X\times Y$ instead of $X$ above, where $Y$ is the set where $k_1$ and $k_2$ live.
-It satisfies the parametric YB equation
+It satisfies the parametric YBE

 and the corresponding reversibility condition reads

 We have seen that vector soliton collisions in VNLS provide a solution of such a map.
 Before we introduce a general notion of reflection map, we note that \eqref{eq:d13} requires an extension of the usual definition of parametric maps.
 In the general acceptance just given, the notation ${\cal R}_{12}(k_1,k_2)$ is a short-hand for